wader/fq/doc/usage.md

 <pre sh>
 $ fq -h
 fq - jq for binary
-Tool, language and decoders for querying and exploring binary data.
+Tool, language and decoders for exploring binary data.
 For more information see https://github.com/wader/fq

 Usage: fq [OPTIONS] [--] [EXPR] [FILE...]